bruceallday/Rocket-Man/README.md

 ![](levelselectgif.gif)

-Each planet has distinct behaviour, though the controls remain the same the planets have different physics and environments.<br>
+<b>Each planet has distinct behaviour, though the controls remain the same the planets have different physics and environments.<br>
-There is a total of 9 planets to explore.<br>
+There is a total of 9 planets to explore.<b><br>
 * Desert
 * Moon
 * Jungle